Hey Pet Parents & Pet Lovers,

 One of the most common questions about Betta Fish I used to get while working at the pet store was if you could keep male and female Bettas together, which would make complete sense.
 If Bettas want to reproduce, they must be able to live with other Bettas, right?

-Absolutely, but you’re going to want to make sure there is a lot of space and plenty of places to hide.
-Sororities need to be well established before male Bettas can and should be introduced.
-This being said, Bettas can also be introduced to other fish, as long as they are fast moving and don’t have long flowy fins (as those tend to be their ideal prey.)
+Absolutely, but you’re still going to want to make sure there is a lot of space and plenty of places to hide.
+Sororities will need to be well established before a male Bettas can and should be introduced.

 Yup!
 It’s possible, but again you will need plenty of space.
-Ideally 10 gallons for each Betta and loads, and loads of places to hide.
+Ideally, you will want 10 gallons for each male Betta and loads, and loads of places to hide.

 Yes, there are!
 Minibow actually has one with a divider that you may be interested in buying.
 The only thing is, because of the divider your fish won’t have a whole lot of space to move around, but there are plenty of ways to create dividers for your tanks, or ways to get custom dividers.

-As mentioned before, if you’re going to keep multiple fish in the same tank you’re going to want to make sure you have a bunch of display objects for them to hide in.
-One of my favourite aquarium decor companies is Penn Plax.
-I would give them a look if you’re trying to find affordable aquarium decor that your Betta Fish will love!
+As mentioned before, you’re going to want to make sure you have a bunch of display objects for your bettas to hide behind or inside of as well as lots of space.
+If you’re looking for some great decor, one of my favourite aquarium decor companies is Penn Plax.
+They are affordable and quite stylish and I’m sure you’ll find something both you and your Betta love!

 So I’m curious, after reading this article how many of you are going to try keeping multiple bettas for the first time?
 Let me know in the comments below!